 Let’s repeat this for Description 2 as well.
-So I’ll go to my ColumnGroups query.
+I’ll go to my ColumnGroups query.
 I’ll create another reference and select the columns that I need.
-Then filter on Description 2, which returns these three columns.
-I’ll right-click my header and select Drill Down.
-And I’ll rename this query as well (ListDescr2).
+Then I’ll filter Description 2, which will return these three columns.
+I’ll right-click my header and select Drill Down and rename this query as well (ListDescr2).

-I’ll then step back to my Result query, select Description2 column, and pressed on either shift or control to select the next column as well (column2).
+I’ll then step back to my Result query, select Description2 column, and press on either shift or control to select the next column as well (column2).
 I’ll right-click the header and choose Merge Columns.

 In the pop-up box, I’ll choose Tab as the Separator and I’ll call this Description2.

 I’ll just change the column name here on the formula bar.
-I’ll change that hard-coded list as well by the list we’ve just created.
-And now, as you can see, this also picked up column 8 that we previously excluded.
+I’ll change that hard-coded list as well from the list we’ve just created.
+And now, as you can see, this has also picked up column 8 that we previously excluded.

-In this blog, I showed you how to use M codes in Power Query to dynamically merge columns.
-It’s not difficult at all as long as you are familiar with how the Power Query works and what M codes to use.
+In this blog, I’ve showed you how to use M codes in Power Query to dynamically merge columns.
+It’s not difficult as long as you are familiar with how the Power Query works and what M codes to use.

 I hope you’ve enjoyed this one.
 Please check out the links below for more related content.